Error

 VOLUNTEERING AND PARTICIPATION

-We raise awareness of the importance of caring for the environment and promote the conservation of the natural environment of our islands through workshops and awareness programmes.
+We raise awareness of the importance of caring for the environment and promote the conservation of the natural environment of our islands through field actions such as environmental workshops and conservation actions, such as clean-ups on coasts and seabeds; as well as participation in forums and environmental activities.

 Get to know our projects